redwoodjs/redwood/docs/docs/assets-and-files.md

 2. add it to the `web/public` directory and reference it relative to your site's root

 Where possible, prefer the first strategy.

-It lets webpack include the asset in the bundle, opting-in to all of webpack's benefits.
+It lets Vite include the asset in the bundle when the file is small enough.

 ### Co-locating and Importing Assets